Why We Need a Health Literacy Association

 Finally, a forward-thinking professional organization can help citizens, stakeholders, and skeptics appreciate how health literacy is central to the future of clinical medicine and public health.

 While practitioners and researchers have acknowledged the need for a health literacy association, we believe it is time to act.

 - Sorensøn, K. 2012.
 Creating a new international platform for health literacy.
 Health Literacy Research Conference (HARC), Washington, DC.

-- Erikson, M., Smith, P. 2013.
+- Erikson, M., and P. Smith.
+2013.
 Introduction to a health literacy professional association.
 Presentation at the Wisconsin Health Literacy Pre-Summit Meeting, Wisconsin Health Literacy Summit, Madison, WI.

 - Villaire, M. 2013.
 What do we want from a health literacy association?
 Presentation at the Preconference Session, Institute for Healthcare Advancement (IHA) 12th Annual Health Literacy Conference, Irvine, CA.

 - Kurtz-Rossi, S., and J. McKinney.
 2013.
 Fellows forum on a health literacy association.
 Boston, MA: Tufts Health Literacy Leadership Institute.